cloudcr0w/security-alerting-pipeline/SECURITY.md

 - **Do not open a public issue**
 - Instead, contact the project maintainer privately to avoid exposing security risks.

+## 🙏 Acknowledgments

+This project was inspired by real-world AWS security use cases
+and learning resources such as AWS blogs, documentation, and community projects.

 ### 🔗 Contact
 **Adam Wrona**
 GitHub: [@cloudcr0w](https://github.com/cloudcr0w)